-With connectivity expanding quickly, and more than half of cell subscribers on the continent using smartphones by 2020 (up from a one-third today), user adoption for these kinds of platforms is expected to peak.
+With connectivity expanding quickly, and more than half of cell subscribers on the continent using smartphones by 2020 (up from a one-third today), user adoption for super platforms is expected to peak.
 As Chinese giants look to grow their market share abroad, Africa will likely become a battleground for financial services.
 Mobile money providers have foreseen this and have started to reshape the future of mobile money by adopting a platform-based model.
 Now is the time for MNOs to move away from transaction-fee based models and look for ways to further develop the entire ecosystem by becoming an enabler that connects third parties with consumers.

-WHAT PLATFORMS MEAN FOR AFRICA
+WHAT SUPER PLATFORMS MEAN FOR AFRICA

 Platforms are the center of digital ecosystems and create value by facilitating exchanges between two or more interdependent groups, usually consumers and producers.
 Deloitte defines the role of the platform business as a provider of “governance structure and a set of standards and protocols that facilitate interactions at scale so that network effects can be unleashed.”